Congenital mitral valve anomalies

 Mitral valve repair

-Your doctor may recommend mitral valve repair when possible, as it saves your heart valve.
+Mitral valve repair is done when possible, as it saves the heart valve.
 Surgeons may do one or more of the following during mitral valve repair:

 Mitral valve replacement